-- What were you most surprised to learn from the presentations of your peers?
+- 1. What were you most surprised to learn from your peers' presentations?
 List your three biggest takeaways, including one Traditional or cultural takeaway. - 2.
 How and why does species diversity differ in different kingdoms, orders, and families? - 3.
 How are the species found in Átl'ka7tsem/Txwnéwu7ts/Howe Sound interdependent? - 4.
 What can we do to help the regeneration of species at risk?